 ETCHING WITH AQUATINT

 Etching and aquatint techniques can be used on the same plate, to create a finished artwork with both lines and areas of graduated light and shadow.
-Alternatively, two (or more) seperate plates can be used to create an image with colour as well as black and white.
+Alternatively, two (or more) separate plates can be used to create an image with colour as well as black and white.

 DRYPOINT / ENGRAVING